11 new Kia electric cars planned by 2025

 Kia will also reveal a "new brand system" towards the end of 2020, which it says will target people with a "natural inclination for digital tools" – chiefly Millennials (those born between the early 1980s and early 2000s) and Generation Z (those born after the mid-1990s).

-As proof of its commitment to electromobility, Kia recently invested in Rimac Automobili and the IONITY rapid-charging network.
+As proof of its commitment to electromobility, Kia has invested in Rimac Automobili and the IONITY rapid-charging network.
 The latter, Kia says, will "pave the way for advancing Kia’s business of high-speed recharging infrastructure development in Europe and other major countries".